mtbspace/workflow/README.md

 # Workflow configuration
-Configuration for Tmux, Zsh, Vim and plugins for working with javascript and typescript
+Configuration for Tmux, Zsh, Vim and plugins for working with javascript, typescript and angular

 ### Debian prerequisite packages
 git